-Samsung’s Galaxy S20 lineup, as well as its older Galaxy S10 phones, are capable of charging other devices by placing on one another.
-Uncertain story suggested that Apple was planning to bring this feature to the iPhone 11 lineup, but no such feature exists on the iPhone.
+Samsung’s Galaxy S20 lineup, as well as its older Galaxy S10 phones, are capable of charging other devices by placing them on one another.
+The uncertain story suggested that Apple was planning to bring this feature to the iPhone 11 lineup, but no such feature exists on the iPhone.

 - A notch-free screen